 Langi Kal Kal was established by the Victorian state government in 1951.
 Located at Trawalla, near Beaufort, it was initially a prison for adult offenders, but it also received people under 17 years of age.
 Langi Kal Kal became a ‘training centre’ in 1958.
 In 1965, Langi Kal Kal became a Youth Training Centre specifically…

 The Malmsbury Youth Training Centre was established by the state government in 1965.
 In 2018, it was known as the Malmsbury Youth Justice Precinct.
-Malmsbury is primarily for males aged 18 to 20 serving a Youth Justice Centre order.
+Malmsbury was primarily for males aged 18 to 20 serving a Youth Justice Centre order.
 Malmsbury Youth Justice Centre closed in December 2023.
 During the mid 1970s the dormitory style accommodation…

 The St Vincent de Paul Girls’ Orphanage opened in 1874 and was run by the Sisters of Mercy.
 The Orphanage was created following the split of the St Vincent de Paul Orphanage into a boys’ and a girls’ orphanage.
 It housed girls aged between 5 and 15.
 In 1962, the name changed to St Vincent…